-In nonclinical studies, ACU193 has demonstrated promising characteristics which indicate that it has the potential to be an effective and safe therapy for the treatment of AD.
-ACU193 has high selectivity, with studies showing that it has over 500-fold binding selectivity for AbOs compared to Ab monomers and has limited or no binding to amyloid plaques.
+In nonclinical studies conducted by Merck and Acumen, ACU193 has demonstrated promising characteristics which indicate its potential as a therapy for the treatment of AD.
+ACU193 has high selectivity, with binding affinity studies showing that it has over 500-fold binding selectivity for AbOs compared to Ab monomers and an ex vivo study we conducted with brain tissue from AD patients showing limited or no binding to amyloid plaques.
 ACU193 binds to a broad spectrum of small to large soluble AbOs.
-Additionally, ACU193 has been shown to offer protection from synaptic toxicity by inhibiting binding of AbOs to primary hippocampal neurons.
+Additionally, ACU193 has been shown in ex vivo animal studies to offer protection from synaptic toxicity by inhibiting binding of AbOs to primary hippocampal neurons.
 ACU193 has also demonstrated suitable in vivo pharmacology, target engagement, blood-brain barrier penetration and reduction of behavioral deficits.
-Based on nonclinical studies, AbO target engagement has the potential to be achieved at doses of ACU193 that will be tested in the clinic.
+Based on nonclinical studies conducted using animal models, AbO target engagement has the potential to be achieved at doses of ACU193 that will be tested in the clinic.
 Lastly, ACU193 has been shown to have an adequate safety margin in Good Laboratory Practice, or GLP, toxicity studies conducted in two animal species.
-These data indicate that ACU193 has the potential to offer patients a clinically meaningful reduction in cognitive decline with an acceptable safety profile, which positions ACU193 to be potentially best-in-class.
+These data indicate that ACU193 has the potential to offer patients a reduction in cognitive decline.